jazhang1999/SysPerfAnalysis/README.md

 # SysPerfAnalysis
-Python Program that analyzes CPU usage, temperature, and the top-running processes at any given time on the computer
+Python Program that analyzes CPU usage, temperature, and the top-running processes at any given time on the computer.

 # Three Step Process
 We will require three steps to make this idea cohesive: